scieloorg/PC-Programs/docs/source/codemanager.rst

 .. image:: img/codemanager_select_row.png

 2. Click on Remove button.
-3. Click on Save button
+3. Click on Save button.

 Updating a row of the table